ipader2010/G21_RealTimeVideoEncryption/README.md

  Shan Liu <br />

 # Acknowledgements:
 The design is based on existed Nexys Video HDMI Demo project.
-We use some helper functions from https://github.com/marmot1234/G9_InteractiveStudio to configure the sencond vdma.
-The AES-CTR IP core is implemented based on https://github.com/kokke/tiny-AES128-C.
+We used some helper functions from https://github.com/marmot1234/G9_InteractiveStudio to configure the sencond vdma.
+The AES-CTR IP core was implemented based on https://github.com/kokke/tiny-AES128-C.